top of page

 BIOGRAPHY

-Maria Carlota de Carvalho e Quintanilha was a Portuguese architect who worked in Mozambique under Portuguese Colonial rule.
-She was born in 1923 and died in Lisbon, 2015.
-She started her education at the Lisbon Fine Arts School, but got her degree at the Porto School in 1953.
-Three years later, she was in Lourenço Marques (current Maputo), after a short passage by Angola.
-In Maputo, Quintanilha took up a teaching position, considered an appropriate role for a woman.
-The lack of technicians in Mozambique however allowed her to develop a practice in the office of the architect J.J.
-Tinoco, her husband, mainly working on private commissions.
-During the 1960s, they worked on commissions for the Colonial Public Works Boards mostly modern buildings in the northern region, such as Government District and Department Headquarters, in towns including Vila Cabral (Lichinga, 1961-1968) and Porto Amélia (Cabo Delgado, 1963-1966).
-They also designed several aeronautical facilities including Porto Amélia (Pemba airport, 1959-1961) and Vila Cabral aerodromes, the Head Offices of the Maputo Aeronautical Services and the Nampula airport.
-After the couple’s separation in 1966, Quintanilha continued working both as an architect and as a teacher, until 1972, when she returned to Lisbon.
+Maria Carlota Quintanilha was a Portuguese architect who worked in Mozambique during Portuguese colonial rule.
+She was born in Coimbra in 1923 and died in Lisbon in 2015.
+She was the first woman architect to land in African territories under Portuguese colonial administration.
+She began her training at the School of Fine Arts of Lisbon in 1944 and transferred to its counterpart in Porto in 1948, graduating in 1953.
+Three years later, she was in Lourenço Marques (now Maputo), after a short stay in the Cunene region of Angola.
+In the Mozambican capital, Quintanilha took up a position as a teacher of preparatory and technical education.
+However, the lack of specialists in the former colony allowed her to develop an activity in the office of architect João José Tinoco, her husband, working mainly for private companies.
+During the 1960s, the couple worked alone or in other partnerships for the colonial administration, designing important buildings that are now characterised as part of the "Tropical Modern" heritage, especially in northern Mozambique.
+Examples include district headquarters and government offices in towns such as Vila Cabral (Lichinga, 1961-1968) or Vila Amélia (Cabo Delgado, 1963-1966).
+They also designed aeronautical facilities, including the aerodromes at Porto Amélia and Vila Cabral, the headquarters of the Maputo Aeronautical Services and Nampula airport.
+After her divorce from Tinoco in 1966, Quintanilha continued to work as an architect until 1972, when she returned to Lisbon.

 bottom of page